 It has many German visitors, as Rosamunde Pilcher, whose books are very popular in Germany, and much filmed, some in the church itself, used to live in Lelant.

-The church is open seven days a week.
 There is a linked Church of England school, St Uny C of E Academy, where the church is developing closer links all the time, strongly encouraged by the school.
 We see our church as a resource for the school, for teaching, and for activities.

 The church is responsible for the Lelant Heritage Centre – an educational centre, museum and small café.
 It was formerly a Methodist Chapel used for burials.